microsoft/AzureStack_Network_Switch_Config_Generator/README.md

 This is a tool to generate network switch deployment configuration for Azure Stack, which:

 - Offers Network Switch Deployment Automation to Deployment Engineer
-- Supports Multiple ASZ Network Design Use Cases by Customized Input Template Variables.
+- Supports Multiple Azure Stack Network Design Use Cases by Customized Input Template Variables.

 ### Workflow